 But, I couldn’t just resist the urge and got my train tickets booked, told no one and left for Landsdowne.
 In my head, thinking I will inform my family and friends once I reach.

-I reached Lansdowne early morning.
-Super excited, I took a cab and went to the hills.
-Since it was wee hours in the morning, I decided to call home a while later.
-But totally engrossed in the experience, I forgot.
+Fast forward, I am in Landsdowne and super excited with the experience I totally forget to call home.
 Apparently, my mom had been trying to talk to me for the entire day and because of the lack of connectivity, I didn’t receive the calls.
-Confused, my mom had contacted my friend who then broke into my pg only to find me missing.
+Confused, my mom had contacted my friend who then broke into my PG only to find me missing.
 That was when everything broke loose.

 Assuming I had been kidnapped, a police complaint was filed.
-By the time, I managed to find network and then, it came flooding in – the texts, the missed calls, and the context.
+By the time, I managed to find a signal and then, it came flooding in – the texts, the missed calls, and the context.
 I called back.

 While the entire story was a bumpy rollercoaster ride, at the end of it, I was given a free pass to travel anywhere.
 It came with two conditions – one to take care of myself and the other to keep my parents informed.

-The incident took place when I was 22 and after this, there was no turning back from travel.
+The incident took place when I was 22 and from then on, there was no turning back from travel.

 There is something very attractive about the lesser known, unexplored places.
 Unlike the regular tourist destinations, they carry an authentic vibe which is true to their own culture.
 I have always looked out for such local experiences.
 Tasting the local food, interacting with the local people, getting to know about the local culture, shopping the local way, and lodging at a local homestay.

-My trip to Rishikesh with my roommate during college was my first instance with the local way of travelling.
-A striking contrast to my family vacations which normally involves fancy places, meticulous planning, and comfortable transit, the trip to Rishikesh was a huge eye-opener.
+I make it a rule to explore every destination I visit in the local way possible.
+In Sri Lanka, we rode on buses & autorickshaws, skipped the famous cities & took a trip to remote villages of Neluwa and Alagollewa.
+A striking contrast to my family vacations which normally involves fancy places, meticulous planning, and comfortable transit, trips like these were a huge eye-opener.
 It widened my perspective on travel and opened a new world of opportunities.

 Talking about travel, someone once asked me if there’s a destination I would visit twice.
-While I have never thought of doing something like that thinking about it now, I do have few places to revisit – Monte Carlo, Dharamkot, and Miami.
+While I have never thought of doing something like that thinking about it now, I do have few places to revisit – Monte Carlo & Miami.

 Monte Carlo is a charming French city with a vibrant culture.
-Thanks to the array of magnificent cars, casinos, and resorts, you will literally feel like a millionaire every day.
+Look around and you’ll find magnificent cars, casinos, and resorts.
+You will literally feel like a millionaire every day!
 The people, cafes, and the streets add to the bustling nature of the city.

+If you are travelling so much in life, you are bound to have crazy experiences every once in a while.
+One such amazing incident happened in Amsterdam.
 Party and Amsterdam go hand in hand.
-And parties always get crazier.
+And parties always get crazy.
 It was my 25th birthday and I had taken a trip to Europe.
 What’s a better place to celebrate your birthday than Amsterdam?
-The city overflows with coffee shops that sell drugs legally and a nirvana experience was something highly recommended.
+The city overflows with coffee shops that sell drugs legally and a nirvana experience was highly recommended.
 Totally excited by the recommendation, I ordered a nirvana.
-A couple of minutes into the experience, the waiter comes by – “Don’t waste your time or your money if you don’t know how to use it”, he said in an angry tone and took away the order.
+A couple of minutes into the experience, the waiter comes by – “Don’t waste your time or your money if you don’t know how to use it”, he says in an angry tone and takes away the order.
 We broke into a laughter.

 I am also a diary collector.
 I have a huge collection of diaries with different shapes, designs, and textures.
-I have made it a rule to collect at least one, locally made from every place I visit.
+I have developed a habit to collect at least one, locally-made diary from every place I visit.

 So far the best souvenir I have got is a porcelain painting from Germany along with a porcelain piglet clock from the same country.